List of pinball machines

 This is an incomplete list of pinball games organized alphabetically by name.
 In 1976, Michael Colmer published his illustrated history of pinball machines that includes an index of machines.
-There are also separate lists for machines manufactured by Allied Leisure, Data East, Game Plan, Gottlieb, Inder, Jersey Jack, Maresa, Midway Games, Playmatic, Sega, Sega, S.A.
+There are also separate lists for machines manufactured by Allied Leisure, Data East, Game Plan, Gottlieb, Inder, Jersey Jack, Maresa, Midway Games, Playmatic, Rally, Sega, Sega, S.A.
 SONIC, Spooky Pinball, Stern Pinball, and Zaccaria.

 List

 There are currently ' games on this list.